iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 The [BentleyError]($bentleyjs-core) constructor now accepts 3 arguments, the last argument (`getMetaData`) is optional.
 The previous `log` and `category` arguments were removed.
 If your code passed 5 arguments, remove the 3rd and 4th.
 If you previously passed 3 or 4 arguments, just leave the first two.

-## ClientRequestContext.current has been removed
+## ClientRequestContext and AuthorizedClientRequestContext have been removed

-The class [ClientRequestContext]($bentleyjs-core) exists to identify RPC requests between a web frontend and a cloud backend.
-In V2, had a static (i.e. global) member called `current` whose purpose was to identify the *current request* for logging from the backend.
-The members of `ClientRequestContext` called `sessionId` and `activityId` were "magically" appended in log messages without the need for passing the current request context as an argument.
-That originally seemed like a good idea, but became hopelessly complicated as asynchronous code was introduced.
-That's because when async methods run, there can be many request contexts extant simultaneously.
-So, it became the job of all code that awaited an async function to accept an argument with a request context and call `.enter()` on it, to set the very global variable whose existence was solely to avoid having to have the argument in the first place!
-Needless to say, global variables and `async`s don't mix and the whole concept has been removed.

-If you have code that has something like this:
+The classes `ClientRequestContext` and `AuthorizedClientRequestContext` existed to identify RPC requests between a web frontend and a cloud backend.
+They have been removed.
+Most places that previously used an `AuthorizedClientRequestContext` should now be replaced with [AccessToken]($bentleyjs-core).

 ```ts
 requestContext.enter();
 ```

 you can simply delete it.
-If your function accepts a [ClientRequestContext]($bentleyjs-core) merely to call `enter` on it, consider refactoring your code to remove the argument.

 This change mostly affects backend code.
-For backend [RPC]($docs/learning/RpcInterface.md) implementations, all *unhandled* exceptions will automatically be logged along the appropriate `ClientRequestContext`.
+For backend [RPC]($docs/learning/RpcInterface.md) implementations, all *unhandled* exceptions will automatically be logged along the appropriate RPC metadata.
 For this reason, it often preferable to throw an exception rather than logging an error and returning a status in code that may or may not be called from RPC.

 ## Viewport.zoomToElements improvements